luxtorpeda-dev/luxtorpeda/README.md

 0. Download the latest version of Rust: https://www.rust-lang.org/
 1. Close Steam.
-2. Clone the repository and use makefile to trigger `cargo build` and install resulting binary:
+2. Clone the repository, then use makefile to trigger `cargo build` and install:

        $ git clone https://github.com/dreamer/luxtorpeda.git
        $ cd luxtorpeda